-Steps for evaluating applications: For departments that request from candidates a statement that demonstrates their commitment to DEI - an award-winning model to evaluate applications follows.
+Steps for evaluating applications: For departments that request from candidates a statement that demonstrates their commitment to DEI - an award-winning model to evaluate applications follows and can be adapted for your search committee.

-- 1. Anonymize the applications, if possible. - 2.
-Each hiring committee member only evaluate the candidates' DEI statements in terms of awareness (knowledge), actions, and plans (see Sample Rubrics 1-3 below).
-The committee will determine a cut-off score and applications with strong commitment statements will be reviewed further.
-At UC Davis, this approach has led to increased diversity among applicants (Society for Neuroscience, 2019). - 3.
-Each application beyond the cut-off should be reviewed by at least two committee members (see Sample Rubric 4 below); applications that have widely differing scores should be reviewed by an additional member. - 4.
-Each member of the committee will review the aggregated rubric scores and discuss and rank the candidates making sure that each member's voice is heard in the process.
+- 1. Anonymize the applications, if possible. - Each hiring committee member evaluates each candidates' DEI statements in terms of awareness (knowledge), actions, and plans (see Sample Rubrics 1-3 below).
+The committee determines a ranking or cut-off score and applications with strong commitment statements are reviewed further.
+(At UC Davis, this approach led to increased diversity among applicants (Society for Neuroscience, 2019). - 3.
+Each application beyond the cut-off is reviewed by at least two committee members (see Sample Rubric 4 below); applications with widely differing scores should be reviewed by an additional member. - 4.
+Each member of the committee reviews the aggregated rubric scores and discusses and ranks the candidates making sure that each member's voice is heard in the process.
 The top candidates (short list) would be invited for virtual interviews (zoom or skype).